Alpine wildflower meadow in the Colorado Rockies

 What I am choosing to pass forward in the second half of my career looks slightly different than the research and development that defined the first.
 I am pursuing a BSN with the long-term goal of becoming a family nurse practitioner specializing in the health consequences of chronic allostatic load.
 Allostatic load is the physiological toll of sustained stress, trauma, and childhood adversity that often ripples down through the generations in families that have experienced genocide, interethnic violence, and discrimination.
 I’ve lived that biological story, and the next chapter of my career will explore how biology education, human biological variation, time in nature, and meditation interact to influence how people heal from the health consequences of allostatic load.

 That work is of the utmost importance because allostatic load is what happens to groups of people who grow up in a society that rationalizes group-based discrimination by distorting genetic concepts.
 Moving beyond Mendel means addressing the full historical, physiological, neurobiological, and psychological consequences of that distortion.
 Instruction beyond Mendel is more than just teaching genetics to reduce belief in genetic essentialism.
 It also means teaching the biology that helps people heal from intergenerational trauma.
 Beyond Mendel exists to pursue that full arc — in classrooms, in clinical settings, and in the lives of the millions of people trying to understand what the history of eugenics means for their health.
-See the future work on this webpage if you want to philanthropically support this new line of work.
+This next phase of the work is detailed on the Future Work page, and it is launching soon; if you would like to support it, reach Brian at brian@beyondmendel.com.

 Brian and Bodi at the Ellis Island Wall of Honor, 2023